 SILVER BULLET PRODUCTIONS’ MISSION

-Silver Bullet Productions’ mission is to encourage educational achievement through a hands-on approach to film making projects that empower students, enhance academic and economic opportunities, and preserve community culture and heritage.
+Silver Bullet Productions’ mission is to encourage educational achievement through film making projects that empower students, enhance academic and economic opportunities, and preserve community culture and heritage.

 Silver Bullet Productions is a 501(c)(3) educational film production company, incorporated in New Mexico.

 WHAT’S NEW AT SILVER BULLET PRODUCTIONS

 Continue the Conversation!